-Put in charge of the change those who are enthusiastic of the idea and promote and hire the people who will get behind them.
+Put in charge of the change those who are enthusiastic about the idea and promote and hire the people who will get behind them.

 - Make sure everyone knows why you’re changing

-- Hire, promote and put in charge those who are excited about change
+- Hire, promote and put in charge those who are excited about the change

 - Get rid of those who resist change